Nicki Minaj & Megan Thee Stallion Confirm Collaboration On Song ‘Hot Girl Summer’

-Nicki Minaj is releasing a song with hip-hop newcomer Megan Thee Stallion and her 105 million Instagram followers are more than pleased with the collaboration.
+Nicki Minaj is releasing a song with hip-hop newcomer Megan Thee Stallion, and her 105 million Instagram followers are more than pleased with the collaboration.

-Minaj announced on the popular app on Monday that she and Megan will be teaming up for the Houston native’s song “Hot Girl Summer.”
+Minaj announced on the photo-sharing app on Monday that she and Megan will be teaming up for the Houston native’s song “Hot Girl Summer.”
 The two women both shared the same artwork for the single on their respective Instagram pages.
-The cover looks similar to a movie cover and reveals that Minaj, Megan and Ty Dolla $ign are all featured on the song.
-Megan’s drawing is wearing the rapper’s signature cowboy hat and a two-piece panty and bra set with white chaps.
+The cover looks similar to a movie cover and reveals that Minaj, Megan, and Ty Dolla $ign are all featured on the song.
+Megan’s image is showing the rapper’s signature cowboy hat and a two-piece panty and bra set with white chaps.

 Minaj’s cartoon is also going for a sultry look.
-The “Megatron” rapper’s character is wearing a red corset with black and red flamed thigh-high boots.
+The “Megatron” rapper’s character is wearing a red corset with black-and-red flamed thigh-high boots.
 The rapper’s hair is styled in a long, bright pink style as the two straddle a bottle of liquor.
-The background for the photo shows multiple flames as the song’s title is filled with blue text.
+The background for the photo shows multiple flames as the song’s title is shown in blue text.

 At the time of writing, Minaj’s post received more than 200,000 likes.
 The snapshot also received more than 14,000 comments under the artwork of the duo.